thunderheadone/one-sdk-react-native/example/README.md

 ## React Native Example

 A React Native example to demonstrate how to integrate and use the Thunderhead React Native Module.
-Before you run the commands mentioned below, ensure you have cd'ed into the example folder.
+Before you run the commands mentioned below, ensure you have `cd`'ed into the example folder.

 ### Install Thunderhead Module